TomNisbet/nqsap-pcb/docs/_docs/build-04.md

 This shows the NQSAP-PCB with all of the boards from the first four builds.
 The new PC/SP board is in the upper right and the new Output Register is upper left.
-The Arduino Loader is not active and the system is running a simple program that loads a sequence of values into the A register.
+The Arduino Loader is not active and the system is running a simple program that counts and saves and restores values from the stack.